Bisphosphonates and cancer

 Bisphosphonates don’t usually cause too many side effects.
 They tend to be mild if you do have them.
-Everyone reacts differently to drugs and you may have one or more side effects.
+Everyone reacts differently to medicines and you may have one or more side effects.

 This is more common when you have the bisphosphonate as a drip (infusion) rather than bisphosphonate tablets.
-Symptoms usually last for a few hours.
+Symptoms can last for a couple of days.
 Taking painkillers like paracetamol can help.
+Check with your healthcare team before taking paracetamol.

 Talk to your doctor or advice line if you have a fever or flu-like symptoms.